Common Chinese grammar mistakes made by beginnerswaveChinese 18th September 2016

 Teacher: We need to say "我所有的朋友都去那儿。(Wǒ suǒ yǒu de péng yǒu dōu qù nàr 。)"

-The basics: "都 (dōu, all; both)" and "所有的 (suǒ yǒu de, all of) " both translate as "all", however the usage is very different, so make sure you're using the right one for the situation.
+The basics: "都 (dōu, all; both)" and "所有的 (suǒ yǒu de, all of) " are both translated as "all."
+However, the usage is very different, so make sure you're using the right one for the situation.

 That said, don't get hung up on any of these, or strive for perfection too soon.
 A teacher will help you learn the appropriate amount for the moment and introduce concepts over time.
 You'll learn fast enough.
 That's the difference between a teacher and a dictionary.